What We Do

 Young Palestine refugees have been especially vulnerable to the effects of the conflict in Syria as the majority of UNRWA schools are located within the Palestine refugee camps themselves.
 Schools have suffered from the conflict and many have been closed.
 The Government of Syria lent UNRWA 43 schools for their use between 2014 and 2019.
 UNRWA is,...Read more

 UNRWA education in Lebanon has been implementing the Education Reform Strategy, which is designed to meet the needs of the 21st century to help students become innovative, critical and creative thinkers.
-A Teacher Policy was developed, which recognised the central role of teachers in quality education and sought to strengthen professional teacher...Read more
+A Teacher Policy was developed, which recognized the central role of teachers in quality education and sought to strengthen professional teacher and career progression.
+In Lebanon field, classroom...Read more

 - Who We Are